academic-templates/tex-course-index-template/README.md

 This will produce `main.pdf` with all the index entries organized in a two-columns document.

 NB: Do not forget to edit `data.tex`.

+> **Important**: It could happen that Texmaker is configured to remove temporary files while exiting, including the `main.idx` file.
+That's why the *Quick Build* herebefore includes `cp %.idx %.idx.bak` to backup this file and not to loose hours of work adding index entries.
+If removal still occurred, simply restore `main.idx.bak` to `main.idx`.

 ## Making your index